 In my previous role as a customer service assistant, I honed my ability to communicate effectively with a diverse audience and manage multiple tasks with accuracy and efficiency.
 These skills are directly transferable to the responsibilities of a library assistant, including helping patrons locate resources, managing book loans, and supporting various programmes and services such as those led by Kentish Town Library.

-Step 6: End on a Memorable Note
+Step 6: End the cover letter on a memorable note

 You’re probably wondering how to end your cover letter memorably.
 After all, this is your last opportunity to impress the hiring manager before you leave the rest to fate.